Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_16_litellm_integration/guide.en-gb.md

 ---
 title: AI Endpoints - Integration in Python with LiteLLM
-excerpt: Learn how to use OVHCloud AI Endpoints in Python easily with LiteLLM!
+excerpt: Learn how to use OVHCloud AI Endpoints in Python easily with LiteLLM
 updated: 2025-09-22
 ---